dvdme/forecastio-lib-java/README.md

 ForecastIO-Lib-Java
 ===================
 A Java library for the [Forecast.io](http://www.forecast.io) API.
-It is still quite functional at this point.
+It is quite functional at this point.
 It still does not fully implements the API but it handles most of the data and I intended to continue further development.
 Code is available as an Eclipse project.
 A jar file is available under the jar folder for convenience.

-Java 1.7
+Java 1.7<br>
-Tested under Windows 7 64bits and and Ubuntu 13.04 64bits, but it should run everywhere.
+Tested under Windows 7 64bits, Linux Mint 15 and Ubuntu 13.04 64bits, but it should run everywhere.

+####Update:
+* Thanks to a contribution by [brobzilla](http://github.com/brobzilla), ForecastIO-Lib-Java can be used with an external HTTP library.
+  The request URL can be obtained by the `getUrl` method in the `ForecastIO` class.
+  The ForecastIO method `getForecast` can now also be called with a `JsonObject` or with a `String` as parameter.
+  Check the "Usage Examples" bellow to see how to use an external HTTP library.
+* Better error handling while using the internal HTTP method.

 ####What is does:
 * It can read Data Points and Data blocks from the [Forecast.io](http://www.forecast.io) API.
+  * This means it can read Currently, Minutely, Hourly and Daily data.
 * It reads all available fields.
 * It reads all the available flags.